ErpNetDocs/tech/advanced/user-business-rules/examples/set-deliveryterms.md

 10 CAST CONST:3 CONST:Aloe.@@name.Model.Finance.Intrastat.DeliveryTerms

-Having this business rule set up, when the event happens, it would set the Delivery Terms of the Purchase invoice to 'FOB'.
+Having this business rule set up, when the event happens, it would set the delivery terms of the purchase invoice to 'FOB'.